Gibbs point processes on path space: existence, cluster expansion and uniqueness: Introduction

 \section{Introduction}

-In this work we consider infinitely many Langevin diffusions in interaction: through the lens of Gibbs point process theory, we see a diffusion -- starting in $x\in\IR^d$ and with displacement $\big(m(s),\ s\in[0,\interval]\big)$ -- as a marked point $\x = (x,m)\in\mathcal{E}\defeq\IR^d\times C_0$, where $C_0$ is the space of continuous paths $\big(m(s),s\in [0,1]\big)$ starting at $m(0)=0$.
-On this state space we then consider a pair potential $\Phi$ that acts on both the starting points and the trajectories of the marked points.
-This leads to a Gibbsian energy functional $\Energy$, with (finite but) not uniformly bounded interaction range, for which the questions of existence and uniqueness of Gibbs point processes are far from trivial.
-In particular, we note how the random marks are a priori unbounded.
+\comment{The motivating example for this work is a system of infinitely many Langevin diffusions in interaction: through the lens of Gibbs point process theory, we first see each diffusion -- starting in $x\in\IR^d$ and with displacement $\big(m(s),\ s\in[0,\interval]\big)$ -- as a marked point $\x = (x,m)\in\mathcal{E}\defeq\IR^d\times C_0$, where $C_0$ is the normed space of continuous paths starting at $0$.
+We then consider an infinite collection of them, in terms of a marked point process on $\IR^d\times C_0$.
+Finally, we add, on the space of marked point configurations, a Gibbsian energy functional $H$, with (finite but) not uniformly bounded interaction range.
+In such a framework, the questions of existence and uniqueness of Gibbs point processes are far from trivial; in particular, we note how the norm of the random marks is a priori unbounded.}

-We wish to remark that, while in this work we investigate Gibbs point processes on path space, the existence and uniqueness methods we describe appear to be more general, and could be applied to general marked models with pair interactions.